Howie B - Turn The Dark Off

 This is a release from the guy who helped U2 make POP into something that has been embraced by lovers of electronic music as well as mainstream rock audiences around the world.
 It's the album that just may have given adult oriented rockers a taste of forbidden fruit.

-A narrative on Take Your Partner By The Hand describes some dreamy inner city situation similar to the ramblings of the entrepreneur on Grace Jones' Slave To The Rythm (also on Island Records) who susequently jettisons her to stardom.
+A narrative on Take Your Partner By The Hand describes some dreamy inner city situation similar to the ramblings of the entrepreneur on Grace Jones' Slave To The Rhythm (also on Island Records) who subsequently jettisons her to stardom.
 Then there's Angels Go Bald: Too which has a delightful fluffy groove that NEVER gets soppy.
 It's like taking a bath in scented motor oil.

 Rating - 908,724 (out of a possible 1,000,000)